understand-tech/ut-customer-infra-aws/README.md

 | RERANKER_MODEL_NAME          | Yes      | Local identifier used in backend code to load the reranker model                      | bge-reranker-v2-m3 |
 | URL_API_REST                 | Yes      | URL to access API docs                                                                |                |

-### Optional Parameters (To be added to secret manager but the secret valuecan remain empty)
+### Optional Parameters (To be added to secret manager but the secret value can remain empty)

 | Parameter              | Required | Usage                                                               | Default value |
 |-----------------------|----------|---------------------------------------------------------------------|---------------|